nrobinson2000/cehscoding/pages/founders.md

 William uses Javascript and HTML5 for most of his projects (so far only games).

-He really wants to learn more about HTML5 through this club, "I am a scrublord" -William Jordan September fifth 2016.
+He really wants to learn more about HTML5 through this club.

+>"I am a scrublord"
+>
+>William Jordan September 5, 2016.